xerdin442/event-ticketing-saas/README.md

 ## Features

-- **User Authentication**: Secure user authentication system, with an option to enable 2FA for added security, and role-based access control for organizers and attendees.
+- **User Authentication**: Secure user authentication system, with a guest user feature and role-based access control for organizers and attendees.
-- **Event Management**: Create, update, and cancel events with support for rich metadata like venues, dates, and ticket categories.
+- **Event Management**: Creation, update, and cancelllation of events with support for rich metadata like venues, dates, categories and ticket tiers.
+  **Trending Events**: Live ranking of trending events based on ticket sales within the last 72hrs.
+  **Event Alerts**: Real-time alerts for registered users based on their preferences.
-- **Ticketing System**: Supports multiple ticket types with customizable pricing, discounts and validation at event venues.
+- **Ticketing System**: Support for multiple ticket types with customizable pricing, discounts and validation at event venues.
 - **Payments**: Secure and idempotent payment processing for ticket purchases using Paystack.
-- **Refund and Revenue Splitting**: Automated refunds to attendees after event cancellation or unsuccessful ticket purchases, and revenue distribution for organizers.
+- **Refunds**: Secure refund process for attendees after event cancellation or unsuccessful ticket purchases.
+  **Payouts**: Efficient revenue payout to organizers upon event completion.
-- **Metrics and Analytics**: Tracks important metrics like refunds and unsuccessful transactions using Prometheus-compatible endpoints.
+- **Metrics and Analytics**: Tracks important metrics like ticket sales, refunds, and unsuccessful transactions.
-- **Websockets**: Real-time event updates via websockets for status of ticket purchase transactions.
-- **Queue Management**: Optimized asynchronous processing using queues for abstracting purchases, refunds and notifications from the main application workflow.

 ## Deployment